So, you’re thinking of transferring fostering agency?

 Upon receipt on the notice of intent, the placing authority must inform the child’s Independent Reviewing Officer (IRO) of the intended change and convene a transfer-protocol meeting within 28-days.

-Procedure where there is no child in the foster home
+Change foster agency without a child in the foster home

 Once the home visit is complete, you must inform your current agency in writing that you are considering a move.
 This is commonly referred to as a ‘notice of intent to resign’.
 Once notice of intent has been provided, the next agency can begin their assessment.

 When the assessment is complete and the outcome is to seek approval, you must give written notice of resignation to your current service.
 Your approval with the current service will be terminated 28 days after written notice of resignation has been submitted.
 If there is no child in the home, this notice period can often be waived.

 Regardless of which service you decide to foster with, you should be receiving the right support along the way.
 Read about the support we offer and see how this compares to your current agency.